 - Allow to dry a little (you could do the next activity whilst waiting) and then stamp on the bird, boat and fish shapes, which have been dipped in contrasting colored paints.

-- Think of a good caption to write along the top and allow to dry before sticking it up on the wall.
+- Write a caption along the top and allow to dry before displaying on the wall.

 Activity 9- Blue Water Play

 No blue lesson plan would be complete without some fun water play!